cyber-atlas/cyberatlas.github.io/Blog/gettingstartedwithgit.md

 You can verify this by visiting the website with the repo.

 To do this, go to https://github.com and log in.

 Click on the repo and you should see your files with the changes you made.

+Now that your commits are pushed to your git server, you need to be able to get the files on any computer.

+It'll be like taking the boxes from the moving truck and unpacking the moving truck.

+The major difference is that git does not pull

+While the entire file is captured in each commit, it is worth noting that git actually works by tracking the changes made to the files.

+Think of it as instead of getting rid of your old stuff and replacing it each time, git tracks the changes made to the stuff, and updates with the changes.

+So when you use git pull on a different device, instead of deleting the already present files, the changes from the repo are merged with your local files.

+The end result is the same, your files are are the same as what it is in the repo.